Valx01P/eight-puzzle/README.md

 ## Instructions

 1. Make sure you have Node.JS installed on your local machine and it's updated to the more current version

+2.This will download npm dependencies: npm install

-2. Run this in your terminal: npm run dev
+3.Run this in your terminal: npm run dev